How to Perform an ASTM F88 Peel Test on Medical Packaging

 A standard package for testing to ASTM F88 includes a 3340 series single-column tensile tester with a load cell capacity between 5 N and 5 kN (1.1 lbf to 1124 lbf).
 The 3340 series features a 500 Hz data acquisition rate and a 0.5% accuracy specification down to 1/200th of load cell capacity.
 For customers looking for higher force accuracy and data acquisition rates, Instron's 5940 series features a 2.5 kHz data acquisition rate and a +/- 0.5% accuracy specification down to 1/1000th of load cell capacity.

 Both the 3340 and 5940 series testing machines can be purchased with Instron's Bluehill® Universal Software and Operator Dashboard.
 The Adhesives and Biomedical packages within Bluehill Universal come with pre-loaded test methods for many standards, including ASTM F88.
-For customers who need to meet 21 CFR Part 11 compliance, we offer ComplianceBuilder™ to track all additions, modifications, and deletions to all relevant Bluehill Universal files.
+For customers who need to meet 21 CFR Part 11 compliance, Bluehill Universal's Traceability Module allows full visibility into all test system activity and allows users to prove it during an audit.

 Specimens and Specimen Measurement